 Alaska Seaweed Insights

-South East conference & Hatch Innovation Services presents
+Southeast conference & Hatch Innovation Services presents

-Seaweed species found in Alaska
+Farmed species in Alaska

 Alaska is home to a vast collection of kelp species.
 Kelps are large brown algae that make up the order of Laminariales.
 Farmers in Alaska are experimenting with different kelp species for farming.
 These species have different properties, taste profiles, and farming methods.